-If the redirect URL provided is invalid, the auth server will not redirect to it.
-Instead, it may display a message to the user describing the problem.
+If the redirect URL provided is invalid, the authorization server will not redirect to it.
+Instead, it may display a message to the user describing the problem instead.

-If the client ID is not recognized, the auth server will not redirect the user.
+If the client ID is not recognized, the authorization server will not redirect the user.
 Instead, it may display a message describing the problem.

 The user denies the request